-WOOD 2114 The Environment, Society and the Use of Wood WOOD 3784 World Forestry (cross-listed with FOR 3784) (Pre: junior standing)
+WOOD 3784 World Forestry (cross-listed with FOR 3784)

+(Pre: junior standing)

+Women's Studies:

-Women's Studies: WS 3214 Global Feminisms (Pre: WS 2264)
+WS 3214 Global Feminisms (Pre: WS 2264)

 Depth Studies Combinations

 If your college requires "depth studies" you may choose one of the course combinations listed below, or courses in a sequence (course numbers ending with 5 and 6; for example, AAEC 1005 and AAEC 1006).
 Colleges may also recommend particular combinations of courses.
 It is recommended that you consult with your advisor to determine appropriate course combination for your college.